Associate Professor and Program Leader, Counselor Education

 Gintner, G. G. & Mears, G. S. (2009).
 Mental health counseling.
 In Emener, W.G., Richard, M.A. & Bosworth, J.J.
 (Editors), A Guidebook to human service professions: Helping college students explore opportunities in the human services field (pp. 154-165).
 Springfield, IL: Charles C. Thomas.

 Gintner, G. G. (2008).
 Treatment planning guidelines for children and adolescents.
 In R.R.
-Erk (Eds.), Counseling treatments for children and adolescents DSM-IV-T mental disorders (pp.344-380).
+Erk (Eds.), Counseling treatments for children and adolescents DSM-IV-TR mental disorders (pp.344-380).
 Prentice Hall Publishing.

 Gintner, G. G. (2015, March).
 New disorders and specifiers in DSM-5.
 Presented at the Annual conference of the American Counseling Association, Orlando, Fl.

 Gintner, G. G. (2015, July).
 Case formulation using DSM-5.
-Presented at the annual conference of the American Mental Health Counselors Association, Philadelphia, PA.
+Presented at the annual conference of the American Mental Health Counselors Association, Seattle, WA.